Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 Jersey Knit T-Shirt

-• Accessible openings – snaps from neckline to the sleeve to provide full exposure as needed.
+• Accessible openings: Snap buttons from the neckline to the sleeve to allow full exposure as needed.
 Soft tape has also been used here for added comfort.

-• Accessible openings – snaps added to the arm to provide full exposure as needed.
+• Accessible openings: Snap buttons added to the arm to allow full exposure as needed.

-• Snaps replace buttons down the front of the shirt – to make getting dressed easier for customers with low dexterity.
+• Magnetic buttons down the front of the shirt for ease of dressing for customers with low dexterity.

 Adaptive Clothing: Seated Options